 Thirlmere Lakes drilling report

-The results of the recently completed drilling project have been documented in the Thirlmere Lakes drilling report (PDF 8 MB.
+The results of the completed drilling project have been documented in the Thirlmere Lakes drilling report (PDF 8 MB.
 Please note this will take 19 minutes to download at 56 Kbps).
 The report details the drilling and construction of the monitoring bores completed during May and June 2011.
 About 190 linear metres of drilling was successfully completed, of which samples have been collected for future research projects.
-A copy of the report has been provided to members of the Thirlmere Lakes Independent Inquiry Committee.
+A copy of the report was provided to the Thirlmere Lakes Independent Inquiry Committee.

 The drilling will not result in immediate answers to the problem of declining water levels in the lakes, but the monitoring bores will be used to collect long-term information for future interpretation.